How to save money on train tickets

 - Consider a rail pass.
 In that case you don't need tickets at all, or you will get a discount on tickets.

 - If you have a Swiss Half Fare Card, you only pay 50% of the ticket price;

 - If you only plan to make a few trips, and the date and time of those trips are fixed, you may save money with a Supersaver ticket.
 You can't break your trip along the way.
 These tickets are available 60 days ahead of time and for selected routes.
-Unlike regular tickets and passes, Supersaver tickets can sell out and are not flexible.
-If you miss the train you cannot use the ticket for another train.
+Unlike regular tickets and passes, Supersaver tickets can sell out and are not flexible: if you miss the train you cannot use the ticket for another train.
 Supersaver tickets can't be changed, and are basically not refundable.
 The tickets can only be purchased online.
 If they are available for your date, time and route they will show up as you search for tickets.
-Supersaver tickets are even cheaper with a Swiss Half Fare Card;
+Supersaver tickets are even cheaper if you have a Swiss Half Fare Card;

 Domestic tickets for Switzerland do not need to be booked in advance.
 You can do so to save time at the station, but it's not required.
 Seat reservations do need to be purchased in advance, but these are mostly not required.

 Find ticket prices and points of sale.